 A parent council member shall submit to a state and national fingerprint-supported criminal history background as required by KRS 160.380.
-In addition, the parent council member shall provide a clear CA/N checkletter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
-Receipt of notice or verification of a finding of neglect or abuse shall subject the parent council member to removal under KRS 160.347.
-A parent member may serve prior to the receipt of the criminal history background check and CA/N checkreport, but shall be removed from the council on receipt by the District of a report documenting a record of abuse or neglect, or a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 and no further procedures shall be required.
+In addition, the parent council member shall provide a clear CA/N check, A parent member may serve prior to the receipt of the criminal history background check and CA/N check, but shall be removed from the council on receipt by the District of a report documenting a record of abuse or neglect, or a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 and no further procedures shall be required.

-Link to DPP-156 Central Registry Check and more information on the required CA/N checkCabinetLetter:
+Link to DPP-156 Central Registry Check and more information on the required CA/N check;

-$\label{eq:http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013Requestfrom the Public for CANChecks and Central Registry Checks.aspx and the contral registry Checks and Central Registry Checks.aspx and the contral registry Checks and Central Registry C$
+$\underline{http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013Requestfrom the Public for CANChecks and Central Registry Checks.aspx.pdf.
+And Central Re$